Types Of Honey Bee Hives

 Authors such as Dr David Heaf have long advocated api-centric beekeeping.
 As stated above, Heaf himself uses Warre hives.

-More recently, Thomas D. Seeley has gathered years of research data and experience to understand how beekeepers could become more api-centric, so that healthy, more robust colonies are reared.
+More recently, Thomas D. Seeley has gathered years of research data and scientific experience to understand how beekeepers could become more api-centric, so that healthy, more robust colonies are reared.

 I recommend his excellent book - The Lives Of Bees.